-An ETL Data Warehouse process solves data integrity issues and allows transform the similar data present in different formats to a single format.
-Like, changing all the dates in DateTime format, slicing full name to first name and last name.
+An ETL Data Warehouse process solves data integrity issues and allows transform the similar data present in different formats into a single format.
+Like, as changing all the dates in DateTime format, and slicing full name to first name and last name.

 Some of the key points for validation check during transforming data are listed below: